Table of Contents

 - the European PHE project, the namesake at the origin of this project (#projectPHE)

 - the French project PHEND, an extension to certain aspects of the PHE project (#projectPHEND)

 These 2 projects are inspired by the concept of the mythical phoenix, represented by the constellation phe, and the detrimental fires which have ravaged various historical sites having an acoustics of importance.
 These projects rely on the use of virtual reality and simulations to study and experience the acoustics of historical sites.
 The projects also represent a collaborative effort between social/human science researchers and acoustic/information technology researchers, to the benefit of all disciplines.

 These projects are associated with studies in archeoacoustics as it relates to room acoustics.
-Specifically, we can mention those in Experimental Virtual Archaeological-Acoustics EVAA, led by the "Sound Spaces" Sorbonne University team.
+PHE and PHEND are also part of the Experimental Virtual Archaeological-Acoustics EVAA program, led by the "Sound Spaces" Sorbonne University team.

 PHE is a collaborative research project.
 Partners in the project include researchers from a wide range of disciplines focusing on room acoustics as an important aspect of cultural heritage.
 Funding has been provided by the EU JPI Cultural Heritage project PHE.